cowens87/lotus_flower_bomb/README.md

 For the following stories, you should fully leverage ActiveRecord methods in your queries.
 ```
 ```
-19. [ ] done >> Teahouses with Pending Applications
+19. [ ] done >> Teahouses with Pending Requests

 As a visitor
-When I visit the admin Teahouse index ('/admin/Teahouses') Then I see a section for "Teahouse's with Pending Applications" And in this section I see the name of every Teahouse that has a pending application
+When I visit the admin Teahouse index ('/admin/Teahouses') Then I see a section for "Teahouse's with Pending Requests" And in this section, I see the name of every Teahouse that has a pending request

-20. [ ] done >>  Teahouses with Pending Applications Listed Alphabetically
+20. [ ] done >>  Teahouses with Pending Requests Listed Alphabetically

 As a visitor
-When I visit the admin Teahouse index ('/admin/Teahouses') And I look in the section for Teahouses with pending applications Then I see all those Teahouses are listed alphabetically
+When I visit the admin Teahouse index ('/admin/Teahouses') And I look in the section for Teahouses with pending requests Then I see all those Teahouses are listed alphabetically

 21. [ ] done >> Admin Teahouses Show Page Links